Everest Base Camp Trek in June

 Accommodation

-What to pack for a June trek to EBC?
+What do you pack for a June trek to EBC?

-As June is a wet month almost all the gear and equipment that you carry should be waterproof.
-Here's a tentative list of what you should pack for your Everest base Camp Trek in June.
+As June is a wet month, almost all the gear and equipment you carry should be waterproof.
+Here's a tentative list of what you should pack for your June Everest base Camp Trek.

 • Waterproof hiking boots with a firm grip